 Make Donations to Charity

-You can deduct charitable donations made in cash or property.
 If you donate your old computer to a child in need, the donation is deductible even if you could not sell it for much money at an auction because it has no resale value.

 The same would be true of any clothing donations.
 You may not be able to get much for it at a yard sale, but it still has value to someone else.

-The services that you provide as a volunteer for a non-profit organization are also deductible by the amount of time you put in and travel expenses incurred while providing those services.
+The services you provide as a volunteer for a non-profit organization can be deductible.
+Deductions can include the amount of time you put in.

 FAQs